racheljeong/new_twitter/README.md

-This mini_twitter app was created by cloning Twitter.
+This new_twitter app which is upgraded Twitter.
 Signing up for membership and logging in, you can write the posts and create likes.